genzyy/weaver.nvim/README.md

 ## Usage and commands

-- `Weaver`: Open a weaver attached to current buffer.
+- `:Weaver`: Open a weaver attached to current buffer.
 This will remember the contents as long as the session is maintained and cannot be used in any other buffer.

-- `CloseWeaver`: Close weaver that is attached to current buffer.
+- `:CloseWeaver`: Close weaver that is attached to current buffer.

-- `Weaver g`: Same as first command but with "g" passed as argument.
+- `:Weaver g`: Same as first command but with "g" passed as argument.
 This will create a global weaver that is not attached to any current nvim buffers and can be opened with any buffer in the session.

-- `CloseWeaver g`: Close global weaver.
+- `:CloseWeaver g`: Close global weaver.

-- `ToggleWeaver`: A toggle command to open/close weaver.
+- `:ToggleWeaver`: A toggle command to open/close weaver.
 Pass `g` as argument to toggle global weaver.

 ## ToDo

-- [] Make UI better (maybe custom popup?)
+- [ ] Make UI better (maybe custom popup?)
-- [] Better code quality
+- [ ] Better code quality
-- [] Formatting and highlighting for weaver contents (markdown support?)
+- [ ] Formatting and highlighting for weaver contents (markdown support?)